iltommi/qdb-documentation/source/contact.rst

 About Quasardb
 ---------------

-quasardb is the work of `Quasardb SAS <http://www.quasardb.net/>`_ a startup located in Paris, France.
+quasardb is the work of `Quasardb SAS <http://www.quasardb.net/>`_ a company located in Paris, France.

 Address
     Quasardb SAS - 24, rue Feydeau - 75002 Paris - France